Various ssues while trying to change keyboard shortcuts

 Also I have noticed that setting an arrow accelerator for darkroom module is clearing the same accelerator for lightoom module (scroll left, scroll right) - is that intentional?
 All accelerators are working globally in all views?

-#3 Updated by Tobias Ellinghaus about 2 months ago
+#3 Updated by Tobias Ellinghaus 3 months ago

 (Configurable) keyboard shortcuts were added as a GSoC project, and the person that did that is no longer around.
 I fear that he was the only one knowing in depth how it all works.
 The rest of us might have some ideas but at least I would need to read the code to know for sure. :-(